Want to know what’s it like living in Japan as a foreigner? Specifically, living in Japan as an American?

 I would go about my day as usual and write down things when I saw them or remembered.
 I tried to write down everything, not wanting any details to stay behind in Japan.
 In the end, I had two long lists with roughly 50 bullet points each.

-Not long ago, Jonny contacted me and asked if I’d be interested in writing a blog post for him about living in Japan as a foreign woman.
-I told him I wasn’t interested in blogging (I don’t consider myself a good enough writer to do so) (editors note: she’s better than me!) but that I did have a list of good and bad points about Japan that I’d be willing to share.
+Jonny contacted me and asked if I’d be interested in writing a blog post for him about living in Japan as a foreign woman.
+I told him I wasn’t interested in blogging (I don’t consider myself a good enough writer to do so) (editors note: she’s great!) but that I did have a list of good and bad points about Japan that I’d be willing to share.

 So, here we are.
 I kept the same bullet points but added a brief description or explanation where I thought it was needed (especially in the “won’t miss” list).